aidaner/aidaner/README.md

 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
---> Im just a thing LOL
+-->
+hi how have you been
-So uh it almost been 2 years on here
+i been here for 2 years now
+so uh i guess projects are coming soon!